Aerial view of the Australian outback

 The Program includes:

-• A four-year Project Expense and Development package of $13,000 per annum.
+4. A four year Project Expense and Development package of $13,000 per annum.

-• A three month industry engagement component with the industry partner.
+5. A 60 day Industry Engagement component with the industry partner.

 Successful students are subject to the policies, procedures and guidelines of the participating university in addition to the CSIRO Industry PhD Program terms and conditions.
 Students will receive a standard PhD on completion.